-MARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury, or loss of life.
+WARNING: If you do not follow these instructions exactly, a fire or explosion may result causing property damage, personal injury or loss of life.

-A NOTICE: During initial operation of new heater, burning logs will give off a paper burning smell.
+NOTICE: During initial operation of new heater, heater will give off a paper burning smell.
 Orange flame will also be present.
 Open a window to vent smell.
 This will last only few hours.